MilanGhimire/Covid19/README.md

 Also provides the news regarding to Covid-19

-This app is designed by [Ghanashyam Khadka](https://parasnath.com.np/) his [Dirbbble](https://dribbble.com/shots/11284657-COVID-19-Statistics-App) and Developed by [Milan Ghimire](http://www.ghimiremilan.com.np) also thanks to all who gave feedback to XD design and in App too.
+This app is designed by [Ghana Shyam Khadka](https://parasnath.com.np/) his [Dribbble](https://dribbble.com/shots/11284657-COVID-19-Statistics-App) and Developed by [Milan Ghimire](http://www.ghimiremilan.com.np) also thanks to all who gave feedback to XD design and in App too.

 And special thanks to [Paras Nath Chaudhary](https://parasnath.com.np/) my motivator.